hydrology-tep/documentation/source/quick-start-manual/qsm1.rst

 	Figure 8: Email Address verification email

-5. Repeat step 1 and 2 of Section 2: Return to the HTEP Community Portal and Sign in again.
+5. Repeat step 1 and 2 of this section: Return to the HTEP Community Portal and Sign in again.
 After signing in a welcome message is displayed on the top of the HTEP Community Portal, as displayed in Figure 9.
 You are now registered, signed in and ready to use the HTEP platform!